-Recorded voluntourism dates back to the Christian missionaries and Saints who were driven by a spiritual calling to venture out into the (often very hostile) world to feed and wash the poor.
+Recorded voluntourism goes back a while.
+It started with a spiritual calling; missionaries and Saints were driven by their beliefs of greater purpose to venture to remote (and often very hostile) sectors of the world to feed and wash the poor.

-A Dirty Word
+A Dirty Word: Voluntourism

-Many young backpackers, fresh off the plane, feel that some form of voluntourism, (often worked into a longer, hedonistic tour of Latin America or South East Asia) is something of a rite of passage.
+Looking at the scores of graduates and gap-year kids on the road, there is definitely something a little off about some people’s attitudes to volunteering abroad.
+Many young backpackers, fresh off the plane, feel that some form of voluntourism, (often worked into a longer, hedonistic tour of Southeast Asia or Latin America) is something of a rite of passage.

 If the Cap Fits…

-If we are being completely cynical about it then isn’t this just one more example of the logical, inevitable consequences of tourism?
-Visitors to Cuba want the locals to Salsa and the consequence is an abundance of dance teachers, some with no qualifications and two left feet.
-Visitors to India want Indians to be spiritual so locals don orange robes and ask for money for the gods.
+If we are being completely cynical about it, then isn’t this just one more example of the logical, inevitable consequences of tourism?
+Visitors to Cuba want the locals to Salsa so the consequence is an abundance of dance teachers, some with no qualifications and two left feet.
+Visitors to India want Indians to be spiritual so dodgy locals don orange robes and ask for money for the gods.